 Here’s an old song I found that I wrote about 20 years ago regarding my spiritual path at the time.
 I recorded it in one take with Lee Boardman, the lead guitarist from a band I was in back then called The Same Changes.
 The title is Still Sleep, and it refers to me striving to achieve the ultimate Buddhists goal of becoming awake.
 It has a few crackles because of it’s age and it was done in one take so be kind 🙂

 It took me back to the time when I first discovered Buddhism, and how I felt about it.
 There can be many feelings inside us when we first set out on our paths.
-For one, while you’re being awakened enough to know that there is all this new information about spirituality, the universe at large, symbolic gods, rebirth and views you’d never pondered before yet make sense to you, broadening your mind and inspiring new thought, you simultaneously realise how unwise you really are.
+For one, while you’re open enough to accept that there is new information about spirituality, the universe at large, symbolic gods, rebirth and views you’d never pondered before yet make sense to you, broadening your mind and inspiring new thought, you simultaneously realise how unwise you really are.

 Once you delve deeper, opening your mind to these ancient principles and philosophies, they become so intriguing to you that you feel like you may find the answer to the meaning of life.
 On the other hand, you can feel a great sense of impending loss for your old way of life, and a clinging to old views and belief systems ensues due to the ego trying to fight to keep its place and control over its ingrained beliefs. we feel a sense of loss as well as a gain.